 One thing we've noticed with all three phones now that we've tested them — the spatial audio feature really makes a difference when you're watching videos.
 The wider sound stage, along with Dolby Atmos support, puts audio all around you, creating a more immersive experience.

-Expect the same screen sizes we saw on the 2018 phones.
-The iPhone 11 features a 6.1-inch panel, which is smack dab in the middle of the iPhone 11 Pro's 5.8-inch display and the 6.5-inch screen on the iPhone 11 Pro Max.
+The iPhone 11 models feature the same screen sizes we saw on the 2018 phones.
+The iPhone 11 uses a 6.1-inch panel, which is smack dab in the middle of the iPhone 11 Pro's 5.8-inch display and the 6.5-inch screen on the iPhone 11 Pro Max.
 Like the Liquid Retina display on the iPhone 11, the Pro series screens feature Haptic Touch, instead of 3D Touch.

 iPhone 11 vs. iPhone 11 Pros: Cameras